inescm/ds-sea-05/README.md

 ### Class 17: Modeling with Time Series Data I
 **By the end of this lesson you will be able to:**

-* Determine Timeseries data metrics using Autocorrelation, rolling and expanding
+* Determine Timeseries data metrics using autocorrelation, rolling and expanding

 **Topics/Highlights**
 * Time series intro ([slides](https://docs.google.com/presentation/d/1pbAy7Pj-jZGFlcqkuiX8f-y7ozdiotBskkXaD5jiaKc/edit?usp=sharing))